Shows Joma Geneciran Shows Joma Geneciran

 Pete Rock

-The legend Pete Rock brought a sold-out Lodge Room to a full celebration of hip hop history, preceded by Monalisa's moving J Dilla tribute set.
+Pete Rock, the legend, brought a sold-out Lodge Room to a full celebration of hip hop history, preceded by Monalisa's moving J Dilla tribute set.

 • Artist: Pete Rock, Monalisa